 Bake until the edges are golden brown.
 Because it’s so egg heavy, the casserole puffs up in the oven like a cheesecake and then sinks back down as it cools.
 Cool for 5–10 minutes before slicing and serving.

 What to Serve With Breakfast Casserole

 For side dishes, fresh fruit and yogurt are light, simple, and quick.
-However, if you’re entertaining—or if you have several hungry teenagers in your house—pair this breakfast casserole with:
+For healthy recipe ideas, see my complete list of 30+ healthy breakfast recipes.
+However, if you’re entertaining—or if you have several hungry teenagers in your house— you’ll love pairing this breakfast casserole with: